Saba633/Python/Mini_Games/Tic_Tac_Toe/ReadME.md

 **Features**

-• _Interactive GUI:_ Created using Tkinter, with clickable buttons for each grid cell.
+• _Interactive GUI:_ Created using Tkinter, with clickable buttons for each grid cell. \n
 • _Player Turns:_ Tracks turns between Player X and Player O.
 • _Winner Detection:_ Checks for winning conditions (rows, columns, diagonals).
 • _Reset Functionality_: Resets the game for a new match after a winner is declared.